sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 The assembly and annotation metrics are summarized in Table\ 1.

-**Table 1**: Sequencing, assembly and alignment metrics of the white spruce organellar genomes.
-The number of distinct genes are shown in parentheses.

 Metric                          |Plastid         |Mitochondrion
 ------------------------------- |--------------- |-------------
 Number of lanes                 |1 MiSeq lane    |1 HiSeq lane